HydraMeshnet/developer-portal/get_started.md

 #### Layer-1 and Layer-2 API

-DAC extends the Hydra Blockchain with a plugin that adds two additional APIs to the Blockchain: a layer-1 and a layer-2 API.
-These APIs enable you to write and read the consensus-based DAC state.
+SSI extends the Hydra Blockchain with a plugin that adds two additional APIs to the Blockchain: a layer-1 and a layer-2 API.
+These APIs enable you to write and read the consensus-based SSI state.

 <a href="/#/api/api" class="btn btn-sm btn-outline-primary mt-auto mb-2">BROWSE API</a>

 ### The Hydra Blockchain

-A dPoS blockchain extended with a plugin to provide a public ledger for IOP DAC.
+A dPoS blockchain extended with a plugin to provide a public ledger for IOP SSI.
 This can be deployed in minutes with Docker.

 <a href="/#/hydra" class="btn btn-sm btn-outline-primary">LEARN MORE</a>